 - Our Climate Our Future is an interactive video series produced by the Alliance for Climate Education for High School students.
 The video experience is aimed at educating students on the science of climate change and empowering them to take action.
 The videos include perspectives of young people who are directly affected by climate change.

 - 2040 is a documentary about the solutions which could reverse climate change such as marine permaculture and decentralised renewable energy.
 It presents a positive vision of what society could look like if we implement these solutions.
-The documentary is currently available to view in Australia, New Zealand, the United Kingdom, Ireland and Germany.
-It will be released in France, the United States, Canada and China in 2020.
+The documentary is currently available to view in Australia, New Zealand, the United Kingdom, Ireland, Germany and France.
+It will be released in the United States, Canada and China in 2020.
 A schools DVD is available for Australia and New Zealand.
 Cool Australia have created 2040 lesson plans aligned with Australian upper Primary and High School curriculum.
 The makers of 2040 are seeking local partnerships to align their educational resources with curriculum in other countries.